emlautarom1/lambda-library/docs/04-Type-Classes.md

 And for tests we are going to provide another instance in a bit.
 But first let's write the full library search program.

-If apply the same recipe of putting the functions that we want in a type class for a generic monad we will end up with `CanReadBookDB`.
+If we apply the same recipe of putting the functions that we want in a type class for a generic monad we will end up with `CanReadBookDB`.

 ```haskell
 class (Monad m) => CanReadBookDB m where